 There are many ‘conditions precedent’ to entitlement which must be met.
 Common to all of them is that there will be a requirement for a clear demonstration of the cause, and then the effect of any change upon the project.

-How can we show such a cause and effect?
+How can we demonstrate cause and effect?